jiechenmc/SBUNotes/Class/CSE220/(3) Little & Big Endian.md

 LSB = Least Significiant Byte
 MSB = Most Significiant Byte

+Endianness governs how bytes are placed in memory.

 ### Little Endian (Reverse Order)

 >[!info] LSB is stored at the lowest address